rusefi/fw-custom-mega100/readme.md

 A2: There are FIVE 1x8 , ONE 1x10, ONE 2x18 headers, they can be made up of normal cut to length 1x headers, and a 2x header with enough pins.

 ### Q: Are all the pins connected ?
-A: no, Mega D46 is not connected, on 0.4 board that's earmaeked for WMI EMPTY indicator.
+A: no, Mega D46 is not connected, on 0.4 board that's earmarked for WMI EMPTY indicator.

 ### Q: What is the proper orientation of the header ?